-- A submission letter (please refer to section 4.1 of Submission Requirements v1.3). - A Certification and Indemnity (C&I) form (please refer to section 4.2 of Submission Requirements v1.3). - Other submission materials as detailed in Submission Requirements, such as proprietary source code for software submissions and part/model names, part/model numbers and date of manufacture for hardware submissions.
+- A submission letter (please refer to section 4.1 of Submission Requirements v1.3.2). - An Approved Evaluator Recommendation for Approval Form (FM48). - A Certification and Indemnity (C&I) form. - Other submission materials as detailed in Submission Requirements, such as proprietary source code for software submissions and part/model names, part/model numbers and date of manufacture for hardware submissions.